bawn92/bawn92.github.io/_posts/blog/2018-10-13-Side-Project-Journey.markdown

 ##### Development

-The third stage is to scaffold the application.
+The third stage was to scaffold the application.
 I started the development with the database infrastructure.
-Then the accompanying CRUD API's for the entities.
-Modeling the database entities and API creation were effortless using Django and the Django Rest Framework.
-Django has a mature database migrations tool which allows for fast entity creation.
-The Django Rest Framework has estbalished patterns for building API's which I utilized.
+Then I built the accompanying Rest API's.
+Modeling the database entities and API creation was effortless using Django and the Django Rest Framework.
+Django has a mature database migrations tool that allows for fast entity creation.
+The Django Rest Framework has well-established patterns for building API's which I utilized.

 The next section of the application was the front end.
-This part was the most labor intensive.
+This part was the most labor-intensive.
 I had never used the Vue.js framework before.
 It took some time to grasp the patterns and layouts.
-Vue has a unique single-file layout where HTML, CSS, and JS all live inside the same file.
+Vue has a unique single file layout where HTML, CSS, and JS all live inside the same file.
 Vue is a very opinionated library.
-It has pre-defined functions which must be utilized to complete specific tasks.
-Calling external services via its annotated method for server-side rendering is a prime example of this opinionated style.
-This was great in the long term as it enforces high code quality.
-The steep learning curve definitely paid dividend.
+It has pre-defined functions that enable specific tasks.
+Calling external services via its annotated method for server-side rendering is a prime example.
+This pattern was great in the long term as it enforces high code quality.

 ##### Deployment & Release

 The fourth stage was the deployment and release.
 The cloud platform I chose was Heroku.
 Heroku’s PAAS allows for easy integration with Github to build a CI pipeline.
-From the outset of the project, all the code was pushed to Github.
-The code goes through the Heroku pipeline and propagates to a staging instance.
-At release, I created a separate production instance.
-Once I validate the code on the staging instance, I promote the code to production.
-This is all aided by Heroku’s pipeline tooling.
+The pipeline automatically propagates the code to the staging instance for every commit.
+Once tested and verified I push to the production instance.

-While my staging instacne runs on Heroku’s free instance, production is running on the Hobby level, which provides insights into performance.
-I also connected Sentry for automated error handling and reporting.
-Sentry is extremely useful because it allows for weekly email reports on errors seen along with alerts for specific issues.
+I then connected Sentry for automated error handling and reporting.
+Sentry is extremely useful because it sends weekly email reports on errors seen and alerts for specific issues.

 ##### SEO